 Whether it is inshore or deep sea fishing in Canada for trophy Salmon or Halibut in places like Vancouver or testing yourself against 1000 lb Bluefin Tuna off the waters of Prince Edward Island and Nova Scotia, you’ll surely be impressed with this great country’s offerings.

-Freshwater fishing in Canada is world-renowned for its massive number locations for lakes rivers and streams spread throughout the country and its astounding number of fish species that you can target.
+Freshwater fishing in Canada is world-renowned for its massive number of locations for lakes rivers and streams spread throughout the country and its astounding number of fish species that you can target.
 Listed here are just some of the top Canada fishing locations, which we believe will provide you with the finest freshwater fishing experience, along with the fish species for which the location is known:

 - Jasper National Park – Canadian Rockies, Alberta: Rainbow Trout, Brook Trout